ahmed-alllam/SubtitlesMerge/README.md

 # SubtitlesMerge
-THis is Software to merge Subtitles into a video
+This is Software to merge Subtitles into a video